hasura/learn-graphql/tutorials/backend/backend-stack/tutorial-site/content/languages/dotnet.md

 });
 ```

-When you add a user in Hasura your Go server should receive the event.
+When you add a user in Hasura your .NET server should receive the event.

 ## Create .NET GraphQL Server